-For AIP version: Skip mustard seeds, cumin seeds and cayenne pepper and double the amount of turmeric
+For AIP version: Skip mustard seeds, cumin seeds and cayenne pepper and increase the amount of turmeric to get more flavor

 Navratan Korma is a rich, creamy and highly delectable dish of vegetables, fruit, nuts and paneer.
 It is very rich since butter/ghee, heavy cream and cashew nut paste is used to make the gravy.
 A blend of different spices is used in this curry along with several garnishes like nuts, seeds and herbs like mint and cilantro.
 ‘Navratan’ or ‘Navratna’ means nine jewels and this dish having originated during the Mughal regime really is befitting for a king.!
 The nine jewels stand for a combination of nine different vegetables, fruits and nuts.

 I had been wanting to make vegetable korma since the past few weeks.
 Now that I am on a paleo diet, I need to eat lots of vegetables to keep me satiated!
 My favorite dish lately has been the Keralan Avial which is mixed vegetables in a coconut gravy.
 Since this has plantains and other root vegetables like taro root, yam etc this really fills me up.!